Pengxuan-Zhu-Phys/Jarvis-Docs/docs/core/environment.md

     Dependencies: []
 ```

-Then add `Check_default_dependences` if your group maintains a shared default environment card.
+Then add `Check_default_dependencies` if your group maintains a shared default environment card.

 Only add `CERN_ROOT` if the scan really depends on ROOT-based tooling.